 </ul>

-In the above example,inner.PageIdCan get the category ID associated with the second-level menu, and then we can use this ID toarchiveListLabel to display the latest products under this category.
-Similarly, if you want to display the subcategory list, just setarchiveListwithcategoryList.
+In the above example,inner.PageIdCan get the category ID associated with the second-level menu, then we can use this ID toarchiveListTag the latest products under this category for display.
+Similarly, if you want to display the subcategory list, just putarchiveListReplacecategoryListJust do it.

 Through these flexible backend configurations and template tags, AnQiCMS makes building and managing multi-level website navigation intuitive and efficient.
-No matter how complex your website structure is, it can easily achieve clear user guidance.
+No matter how complex your website structure is, you can easily achieve a clear user-oriented navigation.

-Q1: Why does my navigation menu only display two levels, and I want more hierarchical menus?AnQiCMS in the background "Navigation Settings" supports by default a maximum of two-level navigation menu structure (i.e., a top-level menu and its sub-menus at the next level).If your business truly needs a menu with more than two levels, we usually suggest you reconsider the complexity of navigation, as deep levels may present challenges for user experience and mobile adaptation.If there are still special requirements, you can consider combining the "Single Page" or "Document Classification" page, and in the content area of the page, use other methods (such as a sidebar tree menu) to display more deeply nested content indexes.
+Q1: Why does my navigation menu only display two levels, and I want more hierarchical menus?AnQiCMS in the background "navigation settings" supports by default the navigation menu structure of up to two levels (that is, the first-level menu and its sub-menus of the next level).If your business truly needs a menu with more than two levels, we usually suggest reconsidering the complexity of navigation, as deep levels may pose challenges to user experience and mobile adaptation.If there are still special requirements, you can consider combining a "single-page" or "document category" page, and display the deeper level content index in the content area of the page in other ways (for example, a sidebar tree menu).